 GDPR (General Data Protection Regulation) is a regulation imposed by the EU to tighten up on data protection.
-Websites are required to notify site users of any policy changes too regarding the use of their data.
+Websites must notify site users of any policy changes regarding the use of their data.

 As part of their email marketing campaign, businesses and organisations sent out emails to their users asking them to review their policy and confirm they wish to opt-in and to continue receiving emails.